 - Bathe your pet regularly.

-If you suspect your pet is suffering from seasonal allergies or asthma, it is best to take him to your vet.
+If you suspect your pet is suffering from seasonal allergies or asthma, it is best to take him to your veterinarian.
 Your pet’s doctor will know best whether you need to address the issue head on, with an oral or topical medication, or if a dietary or lifestyle change can clear things up.
 Make sure to take action quickly, as ignoring the signs and symptoms of allergies and asthma can lead to more acute problems in the future.